remckee/creature-compare-app/README.md

     node app.js

 and then navigate to `http://localhost:3800/` in your browser.
+For best results, use Firefox or Chrome/Chromium.

 Starting the services
 -----------